Last Updated on

 However, since fillers have no nutritional value, you often need to feed your dog more of the cheaper food for them to get proper nutrition.
 Since more expensive food has more nutrition, you often need to feed less.

-There are a lot of things you should consider when looking for a dog food for your German Shepherd puppy.
+There are a lot of things you should consider when looking for the best large breed food for your German Shepherd.
 Paying attention to the following things will help you find the right food.

 The first ingredient in your German Shepherd puppy’s food should be whole meat.
 Avoid foods where the first ingredient is a meat meal or, worse, a carbohydrate.
 These are just fillers – your dog’s food should contain more real meat than any other ingredient.